euiex/KnowledgeMint/whitepaper.md

 - Emission capped per time unit to reduce inflation
 - NFTs possible for unique contributions

-## 8. Use Cases
+**8. Use Cases**

+The following are some examples of the types of contributions that can earn KMNT tokens.
+However, this is **not** an exhaustive list — the system is designed to reward any valuable, novel knowledge that contributes to technological or scientific advancement:

-- An engineer submits a 3D printable model of a custom gear → receives KMNT
+- **An engineer submits a 3D printable model of a custom gear → receives KMNT**
-- A material scientist uploads verified IR spectrum data → rewarded with KMNT
+- **A material scientist uploads verified IR spectrum data → rewarded with KMNT**
-- A writer contributes a tutorial or process description → earns KMNT
+- **A writer contributes a tutorial or process description → earns KMNT**
-- A researcher formulates a fundamental contradiction in a prevailing theory → rewarded with KMNT
+- **A researcher formulates a fundamental contradiction in a prevailing theory → rewarded with KMNT**
-- An engineer outlines a recurring but unexplained failure in a robotics subsystem → KMNT earned
+- **An engineer outlines a recurring but unexplained failure in a robotics subsystem → KMNT earned**
-- A student documents a gap in public datasets crucial to training climate models → KMNT minted
+- **A student documents a gap in public datasets crucial to training climate models → KMNT minted**

+In addition to these examples, KnowledgeMint is open to any contributions that advance human knowledge in meaningful ways.
+Whether it’s new data, insights, problem statements, or unique observations, if it holds value, it can be rewarded.
+The project is designed to adapt to emerging fields, technologies, and disciplines, allowing for continuous expansion of the knowledge base.

 ## 9. Security & Challenges